 Marketing and Project Manager

-Amy is a firm believer in the healing capacity of the land.
-Her feelings of disillusionment with capitalist systems led her to explore organic farming and Earth-based living.
+Amy’s feelings of disillusionment with capitalist systems led her to explore organic farming and Earth-based living several years ago.
 Ever since then, her life has taken on new meaning.
-Most recently, Amy spent time working in community service positions throughout rural Western North Carolina.
+Most recently, Amy has spent time working in community service positions throughout rural Western North Carolina.
 While doing that, she discovered that at a time when we’re more factionalized and isolated than ever, the land and the nourishment that we derive from it is our greatest connector.
 Amy joined the Wild Abundance team in January 2018 as a social media marketer and has found great joy in working to empower others to live more natural, mindful lives.
 By reconnecting with the Earth and with each other, we can reclaim our sovereignty and rediscover our shared humanity.
 Amy is excited to support Wild Abundance in its mission to teach and embody these values.

 Blog and Newsletter Writer, Instructor for Nutrition, Gardening, and Wildcrafting